abdelrahman-mh/fastapi-starter/README.md

 # FastAPI Starter Code

-This starter code builds to be have lees code possible to get started with FastAPI project. while offering a robust and nice structure project ✨🔥
+This starter code builds to be have lees code possible to get started with FastAPI project. while offering a robust and nice structed project ✨🔥

 ## Feature